Franklyn-dotcom/weather-data-collection/document.md

 3. Create a virtual environment(venv)
 4. Installing the packages and libraries
 5. Configuring the environment variables
-6. Create a Python File
+6. Creating a Python File
 7. Conclusion

 Have you ever wondered how weather data is collected or analyzed?